Alternatively referred to as Control+P and C-p, Ctrl+P is a keyboard shortcut most often used to print a document or page.

 Ctrl+P in the edit command window

-Allows special characters to be inserted in the edit command window.
+In the Command Prompt, Ctrl+P allows special characters to be inserted in the edit command window.

-Related keyboard shortcuts
+Related keyboard shortcuts and keys

-Below are links to related keyboard key and keyboard shortcut pages.
+Below are links to related keyboard shortcuts and individual key pages.